 finish time = 15,720 seconds / 60 seconds in a minute

 finish time = 262 minutes / 60 minutes in an hour

 finish time = 4.37 hours

-You may also find our steps to distance calculator useful; it allows you to estimate how far you’ve run based on the number of steps taken.
+You may also find our steps to miles calculator useful; it allows you to estimate how far you’ve run based on the number of steps taken.